psolomon-services/ansible-examples/README.md

 *NOTE:  These playbooks and roles were, for the most part, written from scratch, to facilitate Ansible learning.*

+## TODOs

+_Most of my TODOs are related to splitting up roles and cleaning up the playbooks_

 ## Playbooks

 - `awx.yml`:                     _full deploy of an AWX setup, including UI setup (project/inventory/templates/etc.)_
   - _this was written prior to moving to kubernetes (but the k8s deploy still needs ansible UI setup from this playbook)_
   - _the goal for this project was for an out of the box installation (i.e. log in, press a button, deploy pihole, with no additional changes to the AWX UI)_
+  - _this is definitely my most complex playbook/role_
+  - _NOTE:  this awx playbook installs most, if not all, of the following playbooks (as Templates) in the AWX UI_
 - `info.yml`:                    _similar to ping, gives more info on nodes_
 - `jenkins.yml`:                 _jenkins install, from CASC plugin (the CASC setup is in Ansible vault because of some private certs, but has been removed from this repo)_
   - _similar goal to AWX, out of box full setup_